IHDE-Alliance/ISTP_metadata/ISTP_metadata_guidelines/docs/07_example-variables.md

 ### Example of Time_PB5 Variable

 `time_pb5` variable is representing the time as a 1-D (size 3) integer array storing Year, Day of Year (note: January 1 is Day 1), and Millisecond of Day (elapsed ms), which allows for easy recognition of the time value when looking at the data, for instance in a data dump.
-This variable was part of the requirements for the ISTP Key Parameter (KP) CDF datasets only, and it is not recommended for new datasets.
+This variable was part of the requirements for the ISTP Key Parameter (KP) CDF datasets only, and **it is not recommended for new datasets**.

 To describe the time components, `time_pb5` has three attached **_metadata_** variables which provide labels (`label_time` variable attached via `LABL_PTR_1` attribute),  units (`unit_time` attached via `UNIT_PTR`) and formats (`format_time` attached via `FORM_PTR`).
 See [descriptions of these **_metadata_** variables](#examples-of-time_pb5-related-variables).
 ```